ClinkY99/VSoundCheckr/README.md

 <img width="2000" height="1457" alt="image" src="https://github.com/user-attachments/assets/ba970782-04ba-4068-afd7-3715bb44215e" />

+## Exporting
+_Currently exporting only allows for exporting of wav files, but mp4 is planned for the future_

+_Also this ui is kinda bad so will be updated in the future_

+Allows for the exporting of recorded tracks.
+Exporting can be used in 2 modes:
+- Timestamps
+  - Allows for exporting tracks between a range of times (ie. 55:30-56:20 or 1:50:20-2:15:00)
+- Snapshots
+  - Allows for exporting tracks between a range of snapshots (ie. snapshot #s 5-8)

+ To specify which tracks to export, you can input ranges or individual tracks seperated by commas. (ie 1,5-9,3 is valid)

+ ENJOY!!!!

 ## License
 This project is licensed under the terms of the GNU General Public License v3.0 (GPLv3).